takigama/bgp-test-harness-nodejs/README.md

 to start with root privileges or needs the nodejs binary given low port privileges if your on linux - though generally sudo would be the safer option otherwise any nodejs code run by anyone can bind low ports.

+Startup is fairly simple:
+	sudo node bgpfake.js 65555

+you can also do:
+	sudo node bgpfake.js 65555 1.2.3.4:1234 2.3.4.5:2345 3.4.5.6:3456
+which tells bgpfake.js to use 65555 as the "normal" AS, but whenever it gets a connection on an address of 1.2.3.4 use AS 1234, use AS 2345 when connected via 2.3.4.5 and use 3456 when connected via 3.4.5.6.
+For use in the case where its running on a machine with multiple ip addresses.

 	mymachine:nodejs-bgp-test-harness takigama$ sudo node bgpfake.js